W34K3D/W34K3D/Python Documentation.md

 ### Data Type Checking

 We use data types to tell acomputer how to store and behave with a value.
-Dealing with data in the incorrect format can result in data loss or corruption.
+&nbsp; Dealing with data in the incorrect format can result in data loss or corruption.

 ```py
 # You can't add a number to a string